Frequently Asked Questions

 The By-Name Data (BND) Scorecard sets out a framework with 13 key elements for building the necessary data management and systems coordination practices to understand the movement of everyone experiencing homelessness in your community (those identified and consenting).

 The BND Scorecard is part of the Scorecards and Tools Workbook Version 4.0, released November 2024.
-For an overview, see the Scorecards and Tools Workbook 4.0 Launch (Recording and PDF), or review the By-Name Data Scorecard Guide.
+For an overview, see the Scorecards and Tools Workbook 4.0 launch (Recording and PDF), or review the BND Scorecard Guide.

-*Communities participating in Built for Zero Canada can access community-specific Scorecards in their Change Package.
+Note: Communities participating in Built for Zero - Canada (BFZ-C) can access community-specific Scorecards in their Change Package.

 How can my community be confirmed for having Quality By-Name Data (BND) on the project’s target population?

-In addition to the items noted under “How are communities confirmed for having ‘Quality’ By-Name Data”, a community must complete the Scorecard elements relevant to each population to be confirmed as having Quality BND for that population:
+In addition to the requirements listed above (under ‘How are communities confirmed for having “Quality” By-Name Data?’), a community must complete the following elements relevant to their project target population to be confirmed as having Quality BND for that population:

 Population | Requirements to Confirm |

-What if my community does not yet have Quality By-Name Data?
+What if my community does not yet have Quality By-Name Data (QBND)?

-If you are an IH CE that does not have QBND confirmed by CAEH but are interested in applying, please indicate that in your EOI when prompted to share more or specify.
+Note: If you are an IH CE that does not have QBND confirmed by CAEH, but are interested in applying, please indicate this in your EOI.
+NIHC may follow up with you to learn more and explore how they can support your community and application.

 Next Steps